godotengine/godot-docs/classes/class_control.rst

 Virtual method to be implemented by the user.
 Returns a ``Control`` node that should be used as a tooltip instead of the default one.
 The ``for_text`` includes the contents of the :ref:`hint_tooltip<class_Control_property_hint_tooltip>` property.

 The returned node must be of type ``Control`` or Control-derived.
 It can have child nodes of any type.
-It is freed when the tooltip disappears, so make sure you always provide a new instance (if you want to use a pre-existing node from your scene tree, you can duplicate it and pass the duplicated instance).When ``null`` or a non-Control node is returned, the default tooltip will be used instead.
+It is freed when the tooltip disappears, so make sure you always provide a new instance (if you want to use a pre-existing node from your scene tree, you can duplicate it and pass the duplicated instance).
+When ``null`` or a non-Control node is returned, the default tooltip will be used instead.

 The returned node will be added as child to a :ref:`PopupPanel<class_PopupPanel>`, so you should only provide the contents of that panel.
 That :ref:`PopupPanel<class_PopupPanel>` can be themed using :ref:`Theme.set_stylebox<class_Theme_method_set_stylebox>` for the type ``"TooltipPanel"`` (see :ref:`hint_tooltip<class_Control_property_hint_tooltip>` for an example).